pcardotatgit/XDR_Workflows_and_Stuffs/7-ask_for_a_threat_response_token/readme.md

 The Threat Response APIs contains a very big set of APIs for a lot of very useful purposes.

 Threat Hunting is probably the first Threat Response API service we use within SecureX.
 The Threat Hunting relation graph is an example of application that uses Threat Reponse APÏs.
-And we can consider Threat Response enrich APIs as an access to the TALOS backend and other intergrated Threat Intelligences.
+And we can consider Threat Response enrich APIs as an access to the TALOS backend and other integrated Threat Intelligences.

-But we have as well a lot of other APIs which can invoke  incident management services, casebooks, notifications, vulnérabilities , attacke campaigns, judgments , verdicts, feeds, databases and other services !!!
+But we have as well a lot of other APIs which can invoke  incident management services, casebooks, notifications, vulnérabilities , attack campaigns, judgments , verdicts, feeds, databases and other services !!!

+What is great with those services is that they automatically do a lot of operations in the backend for you.
+That means the you just have to ingest into these services data collected from your investigation activities ( log, telemetry, observables,.. ) and everything will be at least linked together within SecureX.

-To conclude on this SecureX Threat Response is one of the most powerful security free platform of the market.
+To conclude on this, thanks to it's APIs SecureX Threat Response is one of the most powerful security free platform of the market.

 To conclude, we will interact with SecureX Threat Response APIs all the time.